Modrijsnow/Modrijsnow/README.md

 Also Architect, BIM coordinating .
 So I wanna connect My architecural knowledge with sports,,, umm Maybe stadium or sports facility or commercial? and Kind of future things about sports and VR,AR.
 I think it is also space, place as virtural, augmented Place.

-- 🌱 I’m currently learning Construction Management about Architecture, Building.
+- 🌱 I’m currently working Construction Management about Architecture, Building.
 So Iwana deal with tremendous amount of information of building.
 It is called BIM.

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...